-This Instant Pot Thai basil chicken curry with coconut milk and basil recipe is one of my top five all-time favorite go-to recipes.
+This instant pot Thai basil chicken curry with coconut milk recipe is one of my top five all-time favorite go-to recipes.
 I make it 2-3 times a month.
 It will become your favorite too.
 If you follow me at all, you’ve probably started to notice that I like a wide variety of cuisines.

 I like to pick the best recipes for each type of cuisine and simplify and Americanize them.
 This recipe is a good example of that.
 It’s traditionally a Thai recipe, but I’ve adapted it for the crockpot – because, well, the crockpot is awesome.

 My older children love this dish, my third child hates anything with chicken in it, so she doesn’t count, and my youngest won’t eat anything with a sauce on it, so that only kind of counts – because she is definitely not the only child with that opinion.
 But I LOVE it.
 I especially love it with fresh basil that I grow in my house.
 This and chimichurri sauce are two of my favorite uses for my fresh basil.

 I grow my basil in my office, which is technically the living room since it’s the room you see right when you come in the house.
 But in my house, you walk into a “greenhouse” with tons of plants and herbs growing on wire shelves with grow lights.
 It’s my sanctuary, especially in the winter.
 I also grow most of the flowers, vegetables, and herbs that I grow in our yard too.

 Substitutions and Adaptations